CBroz1/spyglass-docker/README.md

 ## TODO

-Will ...

-1. Add `Makefile` commands for publishing the docker image.
+1. Workflow actions for publishing the docker image?
+Too big for gh-actions
-1. Clean up `Dockerfile` commands with debug tools.
-1. Add snippet to send to collaborators.

-Maybe ...
+1. Set repository as template when pushed to LorenFrankLab

-1. Workflow actions for publishing the docker image.
+1. Discuss pros/cons of sender vs receiver running building the image.
-1. Template repository for creating a new paper repository.

 ## About